utkarshdongardive/Hybrid-Application/readme.md

 To bind the channel with the placement rule.

-Also it specifies the sub path of the deployables under the github repo refered by the channel.
+Also it specifies the sub path of the deployables under the github repo referred by the channel.
 Here `repo/gstoresales` is the path.

 <img src="images/13-subscription.png" >

 #### Namespace

-Namespaces to deply the app, channel and subscriptions.
+Namespaces to deploy the app, channel and subscriptions.

 <img src="images/14-namespace.png" >